 “Friends came forward and said that the boys, and other boys of the South Side had been entering these holes in late afternoon after the construction workers left for the day,” wrote J. Hurley and Roberta Hagood in their book, Hannibal Yesterdays.
 “This kind of activity would require daring and would have appealed to boys in spite of the great danger.”

 The Courier-Post reported on May 12, “Mayor Harry Musgrove requested that the National Guard begin a search this morning from the Universal Atlas Cement Plant at Ilasco north along the river to a point beyond the cave area.”

-Hope briefly rekindled at the sighting of adolescent boys in the St. Louis area.
-They turned out to be from Cape Girardeau.
+A group of boys sighted in the St. Louis area, turned out to be from Cape Girardeau.

-Clairvoyants and psychics from as far away as California and Arizona contacted rescue officials with their premonitions.
-One relayed a recurring visions of the boys locked in a rail car with oranges bound for an unknown destination in the U.S.
+Psychics from across the country contacted officials with their premonitions.
+One described a vision of the boys locked in a rail car with oranges bound for somewhere in the U.S.

 The mystery continues today, leaving people wondering if a trace of the boys sits somewhere beneath Hannibal, waiting for the moment when another cave entrance or passageway illuminates a puzzle unsolved after 50 years.